smritsiv27/DollarTreeLetterBoxd/README.md

 # DollarTreeLetterBoxd
-Movie review interface on java.
+Movie review interface on Java.
 The main class is the DollarTreeLetterboxed file.
 All classes should be compiled before running.
 All files marked GUI contain the visual element.
 Other files are purely functional.